ashllesshaaB/cardiac-disease-prediction/README.md

 ## 📌 Overview

-This project is a machine learning application that predicts whether a person is at risk of heart disease based on medical parameters.
-It uses a Neural Network model and provides a user-friendly GUI for interaction.
+This project is a machine learning-based application that predicts the risk of heart disease using a Neural Network model.
+It provides an interactive GUI where users can input patient data and receive real-time predictions along with risk analysis and explanations.

 ---

 ## 🚀 Features

-* Predicts heart disease (Yes/No)
+* 🔢 Predicts heart disease risk (High / Low)
-* Neural Network model built using TensorFlow/Keras
-* Achieves ~85% accuracy
+* 📊 Displays **Risk Percentage (%)**
+* 🧠 AI-based **Patient Summary (LLM-inspired explanation)**
+* 🔍 **Feature Importance (Explainability module)**
+* 📈 Training Accuracy Graph visualization
-* Interactive GUI using Tkinter
+* 🎨 User-friendly GUI built using Tkinter
-* Dropdown inputs for better usability
-* Accuracy visualization using graph
+* 📉 Visual **Risk Meter (Progress Bar)**

 ---